bueler/math302/week3.md

 Remember to keep an eye on the [schedule](schedule.pdf) and [Piazza](https://piazza.com/uaf/spring2019/math302ux1/home).

 Proctored Quiz 2 should be done on Wednesday or Thursday.

-Note Mini-Project 2 is assigned this week but it is due on Thursday 2/7 (during Week 4).
+Mini-Project 2 is assigned this week but it is due on Thursday 2/7 (during Week 4).

 The videos are different this week because I used [Learning Glass](https://iteachu.uaf.edu/deliver-engaging-lectures/).
 I don't particularly like either the creation process or the result, so in future weeks we will be back to [Explain Everything](https://explaineverything.com/) videos.